- advertisements -

 • The weather is freezing.

-Below is a chart of common weather conditions:
+Below is a list of common weather conditions:

 • Sunny — Bright and clear